Dynamic Source Routing: Advantages and disadvantages

+Advantages

 This protocol uses a reactive approach which eliminates the need to periodically flood the network with table update messages which are required in a table-driven approach.
 In a reactive (on-demand) approach such as this, a route is established only when it is required and hence the need to find routes to all other nodes in the network as required by the table-driven approach is eliminated.
 The intermediate nodes also utilize the route cache information efficiently to reduce the control overhead.